-We have audited the financial statements of ASPIRE Foundation (Barbados) Inc. (the Company), which comprise the statement of financial position as at 31 December 2020, the statement of comprehensive (loss)/income and general funds and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of ASPIRE Foundation (Barbados) Inc. (the "Company"), which comprise the statement of financial position as at December 31, 2021, the statements of comprehensive (loss)/income and general fund, and cash flows for the year then ended, and notes, comprising significant accounting policies and other explanatory information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at 31 December 2020, its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities (IFRS for SMEs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021, and its financial performance and its cash flows for the year then ended in accordance with the International Financial Reporting Standard for Small and Medium-sized Entities ("IFRS for SMEs").